jeegnathebug/tumbleweed-deployer/README.md

 2. A custom emoji set in the slack workspace called `tumbleweed`.

+3. A scheduled event (cron) trigger applied to the lambda.

-3. Requires the following environment variables to be set in the lambda's enviroment:
+4. Requires the following environment variables to be set in the lambda's enviroment:
 ```
 SLACK_TOKEN: <slack token>
 TUMBLEWEED_CHANNEL_ID: <slack channel id in which to send tumbleweed emojis.
 This is the same channel to check for sent messages>